Shadowsocks-NET/Aurum/docs/Share-Links.md

 - Though disguise type other than `http` is always ignored, `host` will still be respected when the transport is TCP or HTTP (HTTP/2).
 None of `v2ray@5` and `sing-box` supports custom headers on QUIC and KCP, thus `host` will be ignored on these transports.

+## Shadowsocks SIP002 URI Scheme

+Shadowsocks SIP002 URI Scheme is fully implemented with the exception of obsolete Stream Ciphers.